SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

         do: # ...
       - lt: 25: # match 20% of the time - 25% less the previous 5%
         do: # ...

-.. extractor:: is-internal
-   :result: boolean

-   This returns a boolean value, ``true`` if the request is an internal request, and ``false`` if not.

 .. extractor:: ip-col
    :arg: Column name or index